-- The 505(j) is the approval route for generics.
+- For generics, the 505(j) is the approval route.

-- Further 505(b)(2) NDA is like an hybrid between the full application 505(b)(1) NDA and the 505(j) ANDA.
-[NDA- New drug application; ANDA- Abbreviated new drug application]
+- Further, 505(b)(2) NDA is like a hybrid between the full application 505(b)(1) NDA and the 505(j) ANDA.
+(NDA- New drug application; ANDA- Abbreviated new drug application).

 - The provisions of 505(b)(2) allows some information required for NDA approval, to come from studies not conducted by or for the applicant.
-This has greatly reduced the cost to the sponsor and allowed for a faster route for drug approval.
+This has greatly reduced the cost to the sponsor and allows for a faster route for drug approval.